clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

 ---
 title: "Vote on 2025 Long-Term Funding Applications"
-date: 2024-11-16T14:00:00+12:00
+date: 2024-11-25T14:00:00+12:00
 author: Kathy Davis
 summary: "It's Up To You to Decide Who Will Receive Funding. "
-draft: True

 ---

-Greetings Clojurist Together Members!
+Greetings Clojurists Together Members!
 This year, we are trying a new process to determine who will receive a monthly stipend of $1,500 to support their development work.

 We put out the call  - and we received 18 thoughtful applications for you to consider.
 You can also review past long-term project updates on our [website](https://www.clojuriststogether.org/news/) to get an idea of what past long-term grant recipients have been able to accomplish with your past support (pretty amazing!)